Edi Rama: Bektashi state proposal

 In September 2024, Rama announced plans to create the Sovereign State of the Bektashi Order within the capital city of Tirana to serve as the territory of the Bektashi Order.
 The plan faced criticism and controversy, with the Muslim Community of Albania calling the plan "a dangerous precedent for the future of the country".
 Albanians interviewed by Balkan Insight characterized the planned state as a distraction from alleged domestic scandals created by Edi Rama in an attempt to gain favorable news coverage.
-Besnik Sinani, a research fellow at the Center for Muslim Theology at Tübingen University, said the comparison to Vatican City "does not withstand historical scrutiny" and called the proposal "an unprecedented case of contemporary religious engineering."
+Besnik Sinani, a research fellow at the Center for Muslim Theology at Tübingen University, said the comparison to Vatican City "does not withstand historical scrutiny" and called the proposal "an unprecedented case of contemporary religious engineering".
 He further said he believed it would "disrupt the historical arrangements of the relationship between religion and state in Albania".

 Other controversies

 A photograph of Rama and Barack Obama at a fundraising event in October 2012 was shared by Rama on Facebook and Twitter ahead of Albania's 2013 Parliamentary Election, to imply a relationship with Obama.
 Rama's ticket to the event was purchased for $80,000 through intermediaries that pled guilty to making foreign contributions in connection with the 2012 U.S. Presidential Election.

 At the beginning of December 2021, on board a Lufthansa plane headed to Detroit from Frankfurt, Rama refused to wear a mask as required by the company's COVID-safety guidelines.
 After Rama vehemently refused, the airplane crew asked the captain to persuade the prime minister to comply with the rules as with all the other passengers.
 However, Rama refused any proposal and was then escorted off by the federal police.

-In June 2025, he was heavily criticised for outright hypocrisy for slamming the United Kingdom for sending asylum seeker to third countries in his Guardian interview.
-This contradicts with the same kind of agreement signed with Italy.
+In June 2025, he was heavily criticised for outright hypocrisy for slamming the United Kingdom for sending asylum seeker to third countries in his The Guardian interview.
+This contradicted with the same kind of agreement signed with Italy.
 Rama, moreover, took a knee when welcoming Italian Prime Minister, Giorgia Meloni.
-This kneeling act is construed as Albania being subordinate to Italy^{[according to who??]}, which invaded and occupied the country from 1939 to 1943.
+This kneeling act was construed as Albania being subordinate to Italy, which invaded and occupied the country from 1939 to 1943.